sapegin/washingcode-book/manuscript/130_Formatting.md

 How I write code now: write everything in a single line, press Cmd+S — BOOM! — everything is perfectly formatted.

-How we made sure the code is formatted consistently in the past: enable dozens of lint rules to check code formatting that would yell at us all the time, forcing us to tweak whitespace, move pieces of the code around, and sacrifice a unicorn until the Gods Of Linting are satisfied.
+How we made sure the code is formatted consistently in the past: enable dozens of linter rules to check code formatting that would yell at us all the time, forcing us to tweak whitespace, move pieces of the code around, and sacrifice a unicorn until the Gods Of Linting are satisfied.
 Add to that constant debates about the best coding style between developers.

 How we make sure that the code is formatted consistently now: add Prettier as a pre-commit hook to silently reformat the code.
 Not action needed from a developer, the team is happy and productive.